That horrible and strange article about writing by John G. Maguire

 • In earlier drafts of my failed textbook project The Process of Research Writing, I actually made reference to The Karate Kid for reasons similar to Maguire.
 I think a good way to teach lots of things (like research writing) is to try to break it down into smaller parts, exercises to be practiced before attempting to do the whole thing at once.
 This is what textbooks generally do, but my references to The Karate Kid fell flat because (surprise, surprise!) students nowadays don’t necessarily know a movie that was made 15 or more years before they were born.

-4 thoughts on “That horrible and strange article about writing by John G. Maguire”
+4 Replies to “That horrible and strange article about writing by John G. Maguire”

 1. Well, for cryin’ out loud: “He developed his first-year Readable Writing course while at the Berklee College of Music…” It was pretty clear to me when I taught 2nd level WAC in a state university art dept, that the artists were there because writing/language was not their best skill or first love.
 Still, they persisted and did well enough.
 If he’s talking about the same artsy folk I taught, about 30% were not proficient at writing sentences because they had learning disabilities.
 That’s why they were in the arts — an area where they succeeded.